sveltejs/svelte/documentation/docs/03-template-syntax/11-bind.md

 If the input is empty or invalid (in the case of `type="number"`), the value is `undefined`.

-You can give the input a default value by setting the `defaultValue` property.
-This way, when the input is part of a form and its `form.reset()` method is invoked, it will revert to that value instead of the empty string.
-Note that for the initial render the value of the binding takes precedence if it's not `null` or `undefined`.
+If an `<input>` has a `defaultValue` and is part of a form, it will revert to that value instead of the empty string when the form is reset.
+Note that for the initial render the value of the binding takes precedence unless it is `null` or `undefined`.

 ```svelte
 <script>